AdobeDocs/workfront.es-ES/help/quicksilver/planning/requests/create-request-form.md

   >[!NOTE]
   >
-  ><span class="preview">En el entorno de vista previa, la ficha Configuración reemplaza a la ficha Configuración.</span>
+  ><span class="preview">En el entorno de vista previa, la ficha Configuración reemplazó a la ficha Configuración.</span>
   <!--* <span class="preview">The **Automations** tab allows you to automate what will occur based on features of the request made with the form.</span>-->

 #### Configuración de detalles del formulario